nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 We can see a mutex as a shared object that allows us to mark when the code execution is entering and exiting from a critical path.
 In addition to that, a mutex can help us to queue other logical transactions that want to access the same critical path while one transaction is being processed.

+As a quick note, keep in mind that using mutexes might have a performance impact in your application.
+More on this later.

 ## Using `async-mutex`

-A very nice library that we can use here is [`async-mutex`](https://npm.im/async-mutex).
+A very useful library that we can useg is [`async-mutex`](https://npm.im/async-mutex).
 This library provides a promise-based implementation of the mutex pattern.

 You can install this library from `npm`: